-2) Administrative Appellate Procedures and Administrative Closure and Decisional Finality in Immigration Proceedings; Administrative Closure, 85 Fed.
+2) Administrative Appellate Procedures and Administrative Closure

+In the name of "efficiency," the Trump administration issued a rule which accelerated administrative appellate procedures and limited the scope of review.
+The rule, Appellate Procedures and Decisional Finality in Immigration Proceedings; Administrative Closure, 85 Fed.
 Reg.
 81,588 (Dec.
 16, 2020), took effect January 15, 2021.
-It shortened briefing schedules and/or required simultaneous briefing; reduced and/or prohibited extensions; limited facts that the BIA could consider and its ability to remand cases; restricted the Board from sua sponte remanding for additional fact-finding; and upended the BIA's appellate function by allowing an IJ to dispute the BIA's decision and request that the EOIR Director review it.
+It shortened briefing schedules and/ or required simultaneous briefing; reduced and/or prohibited extensions; limited facts that the BIA could consider and its ability to remand cases; restricted the Board from sua sponte remanding for additional fact-finding; and upended the BIA's appellate function by allowing an IJ to dispute the BIA's decision and request that the EOIR Director review it.
 This rule also codified Matter of Castro-Tum, 27 I&N Dec.
 271 (A.G.
 2018), which had eliminated "administrative closure," a tool that enabled Immigration Courts to manage their dockets, address the substantial backlog of cases facing them, and prioritize certain cases over others.